doorfortyfour/DataboxDocumentation/docs/DataboxDataSchemes.md

 1. Select a Databox object.
 On the right side in the editor choose `Add Scheme` from the dropdown.
 2. Assign the Databox scheme object to the empty slot.
-3. Set a new Entry name.
+3. Set a new entry name.
 4. Select the scheme you want to add
-5. Click on Add Scheme
+5. Click on the button `Add Scheme`